puppetlabs/puppet-docs/source/puppet/4.6/reference/type.md

 <h4 id="package-provider-apple">apple</h4>

-Package management based on OS X's builtin packaging system.
+Package management based on OS X's built-in packaging system.
 This is essentially the simplest and least functional package system in existence -- it only supports installation; no deletion or upgrades.
 The provider will automatically add the `.pkg` extension, so leave that off when specifying